efredericks/gvsu-cis437/README.md

 ## Due Dates

-* IC3 - 09/05 by 11:59pm
-* HW1 - 09/04 by 11:59pm
+* HW2 - 09/14 by 11:59pm

 * Note: basic Linux commands can be found here (don't worry about the SSH parts, but the other commands are relevant to moving around the VM filesystem or the Cloud Shell): [https://efredericks.github.io/gvsu-cis241/commands/](https://efredericks.github.io/gvsu-cis241/commands/)

 ---